babunatesan/Docker/README.md

 # Docker

-Added here some Docker files and yaml files
+Added here some Dockerfiles and yaml files